Power Infrastructure for Data Centers in India: Engineering for 24×7 Reliability

 - 2 min read

-India is rapidly emerging as a major hub for data centers, driven by digital transformation, cloud computing, fintech, and AI-led growth.
+India is rapidly emerging as a major hub for data centers.
+This growth is driven by digital transformation, cloud computing, fintech, and AI-led advancements.
 Data centers demand uninterrupted, high-quality power with zero tolerance for failure.
 Designing and maintaining such power infrastructure requires advanced power engineering expertise focused on reliability, redundancy, and safety.

 Why Power Reliability Is Critical for Data Centers

-Even a brief power interruption can lead to:
+Even a brief power interruption can lead to significant issues, including:

 Data loss and system crashes